GianMarcoOddo/rmpy/rmpy/README.md

 The function 'yf_conflevel_pVaR_port' enables the calculation of the confidence level of parametric VaR for a PORTFOLIO by utilizing data obtained from Yahoo Finance (yFinance).

+Parametric VaR is a measure of the worst-case loss that a portfolio is likely to experience at a given confidence level, using a parametric model to estimate the distribution of returns and potential losses.

 #### Args:

 - tickers: A list of strings representing the tickers of the assets in the portoflio. #### Note that the tickers provided should be part of the portoflio ####